saitejavanamala/Portfolio/Microsoft Advanced Excel/readme.md

 Show all precedent cells: Ctrl Shift (

 **Referencing, Copying Column Formulas**
-4. Ctrl + . for moving around the corners of selected cells
+4. Ctrl + . for moving around the corners of selected cells.
 5. Type F4 or dollar sign for absolute referencing

 6. **Copying Formulas to Values Only**